 Professor McGuire teaches courses on the U.S. Supreme Court and American constitutional law.
-His current research interests include the psychological influences on the justices’ decisions, content analysis of the Court’s written opinions, measuring the ideology of the Court’s case outcomes over time, and compliance with judicial policy.
+His current research interests include psychological influences on the justices’ decisions, issue transformation on the Court’s agenda, measuring the ideology of the Court’s case outcomes over time, and compliance with judicial policy.

 “Birth Order, Preferences, and Norms on the U.S. Supreme Court.”
 2015.
 Law & Society Review 49:945-972.

 “The Psychological Origins of a Constitutional Revolution: The Supreme Court, Birth Order, and Nationalizing the Bill of Rights.”
 2013.
 Political Research Quarterly 66:441-453.